sswroom/SJavaClass/README.md

 -Change LinuxSocketFactory to use StringBuilderUTF8 -Change EmailTemplate2 to use StringBuilderUTF8 -Change SMTPConn to use StringBuilderUTF8
+-Change CompareCondition to same as C++ version -Change DBReader.getDbl to getDblOrNAN

 0.7.20250812
 - Fix for condition with sun.java.command is null